Skip navigation

 Celiac disease.
 People with this condition cannot eat gluten because it triggers an immune response that damages the lining of their GI tract.
 This response causes inflammation in the small intestine and makes it hard for the body to absorb nutrients in food.
 Symptoms include bloating, constipation, and diarrhea.
 Over time, weight loss, malnutrition, and vitamin deficiency can occur.

 Gluten sensitivity.
 People with gluten sensitivity do not have celiac disease.
-Eating gluten causes many of the same symptoms as in celiac disease, without the intestinal damage.
+Eating gluten causes many of the same symptoms as in celiac disease, without the intestinal damage or abnormal immune response.

 Gluten intolerance.
 This describes people who have symptoms and may or may not have celiac disease.
 Symptoms include cramping, bloating, nausea, and diarrhea.

-If you have one of these conditions, a gluten-free diet will help control your symptoms.
+If you have one of these conditions, a gluten-free diet will help regulate and often eliminate your symptoms.
 It also helps prevent health problems in people with celiac disease.
 If you suspect you have one of these conditions, talk with your health care provider before making any diet changes.

 Other health claims.
-Some people go gluten-free because they believe it can help control health problems such as headaches, depression, long-term (chronic) fatigue, and weight gain.
+Some people go gluten-free because they believe it can help regulate health problems such as headaches, depression, long-term (chronic) fatigue, and weight gain.
 However, these claims are unproven.

 Because you cut out a whole group of foods, a gluten-free diet can cause you to lose weight.
 However, there are easier diets to follow for weight loss.
 People with celiac disease often gain weight because their symptoms improve.